Filipino Chicken Tocino Recipe

 Instructions

-• When ready to cook, remove the marinated chicken from the refrigerator and let it sit at room temperature for 15 minutes (palambutin sa room temperature).
-Place the chicken and its marinade in a large pan over medium heat (katamtamang apoy).
-Add 1 cup of water and bring to a gentle boil.
+• Place chicken and marinade in a pan over medium heat.
+Add 1 cup water and bring to a boil.

 Tips from Lola’s Kitchen